 This compact fire and stone pizza oven sets up quickly on your deck or patio, and cooks up perfectly crisp pizzas in as little as 60 seconds.
 It can reach temperatures over 932ºF, and works with either gas or wood as a fuel source.
 Its insulation and silicone skin make its exterior safer than other ovens too.
 Available in green or grey.

-Going to the beach and eating pepperoni pizza are two of our favorite things, so this beach blanket makes perfect sense to us.
-While you can’t actually eat this pizza, you can still see if you can get a pizza delivered to you while you lie on it on the beach.
-Measures ~5ft in dia.
+Going to the beach and eating pepperoni pizza are two of our favorite things, so this microfiber beach blanket makes perfect sense to us.
+While you can’t actually eat this 5-foot diameter pepperoni pie, you can always use your phone to have a pizza delivered while you sunbathe on it.

 Now that Buttered Side Down has figured out how to perform magic and play the violin, he’s worked up quite the appetite.
 To satisfy his hunger, he set about making a pizza in the only way he knows how – with a GoPro strapped to his head.
 We’ll have to try that pepperoni trick sometime.

 Next time you get together for a game of poker with your pals, serve them up some pizza too.
 You won’t even have to call Pizza Hut, because this pizza comes in playing card form.
 GamaGo’s delicious-looking cards only come in pepperoni, so if you want ham and pineapple, you’re out of luck.
 Also available: donut playing cards.

 Graz Makes realized he didn’t have a good pizza cutter, so he created one inspired by one of his favorite groups, The Wu-Tang Clan.
 He stole an old table saw blade from Jimmy DiResta, and fashioned it it to look like the rap group’s iconic “W” logo.
 The finished tool ain’t nuthing ta f’ wit.
 Full build instructions on Instructables.